 Based on ALUC guidance, ALUC staff will finalize the draft NASNI ALUCP so that the environmental analysis of the draft ALUCP can be initiated, which will inform the level of environmental document required.
 As part of this process, ALUC staff will also host an additional community meeting to facilitate public engagement and feedback.

-Included with this staff report is an email of comment on this report from working group member Angela Yates, dated September 24, 2017 (Attachment 1), and a letter from ALUC Chair April Boling to City of Coronado City Manager Blair King, dated September 9, 2017 (Attachment 2), which includes the following components:
+Included with this staff report is an email of comment on this report from Working Group member Angela Yates, dated September 24, 2017 (Attachment 1), and a letter from ALUC Chair April Boling to City of Coronado City Manager Blair King, dated September 9, 2017 (Attachment 2), which includes the following components:

-- comments submitted by two working group members to ALUC staff during working group review of the draft ALUCP, with ALUC staff responses - comments on the working group draft ALUCP from the City of Coronado, also with ALUC staff responses - a letter from Caltrans Aeronautics Division, addressing concerns raised in the City of Coronado comments
+- Comments submitted by two Working Group members to ALUC staff during Working Group review of the draft ALUCP, with ALUC staff responses; - Comments on the draft ALUCP from the City of Coronado, also with ALUC staff responses; and - A letter from Caltrans Aeronautics Division, addressing concerns raised in the City of Coronado comments.